-We aim to approve your grant in 10 days, although it may be longer.
+We aim to approve your grant in 10 days, although it may be longer depending on workload or available budgets.

 You will receive written approval of your grant summarising the work, confirming the amount (maximum of £30,000) and stating any grant conditions.